howtomakeaturn/nomadic/readme.md

 # Nomadic

-Nomadic is an open source system to let you gather information with your audiences.
+Nomadic is an open source system to let you gather information with your community.

 You can collect information,  write reviews, leave comments, and add tags on certain topics.